cuthbertLab/music21/buildDoc/rst/install.rst

 can import MusicXML that music21 generates and let you see, edit, or print these scores for your own use.
 There is also a free version of Finale, Finale Reader that can load MusicXML files but cannot edit them.
-The reader is available for Windows and MacOS computers.
+The reader is available for Windows and Mac OS computers.
 Use of Finale or Finale reader is highly recommended for working with music21.

 http://www.finalemusic.com/Reader/